jofrep/dfir/02-PhishingCorreos/README.md

 We can see as the threat actor has three different functions just to generate the file names, always including one non ASCII character.
 The payload is the BASE64 encoded content from the large variable we trimed.
 What the HTML does is to use Javascript to decoded de base64 content, add a random name with extension .msi,  compress the content using DEFLAT compression, add another random name with the zip extnesion and deliver it to the victim.

-7) If we execute the Javascript, it generartes a file like the one at DTFHO4OMsmY4Wckrtb.zip.vir.zip.
+7) If we execute the Javascript, it generates a file like the one at DTFHO4OMsmY4Wckrtb.zip.vir.zip.
 If we unzip it we find an MSI executable.

 8) At the time of writting this, VirusTotal only finds detections in 2 engines: